OBOFoundry/OBOFoundry.github.io/principles/fp-019-term-stability.md

 <i><b>To obsolete a term, the ontology developer</b></i> MAY:

 1. Prepend the string "OBSOLETE. " (this precise string, including the space) to the term definition.
 NOTE: This MUST be implemented consistently.
 That is, if applied at all, it has to be applied to every obsoleted term definition.
+Note also that the indicated string is a controlled vocabulary that is to be applied regardless of language used for the term definition.
 2. Indicate the reason(s) for obsoleting:
    -  OWL: Use the `has obsolescence reason` annotation property from OMO ([IAO:0000231](http://purl.obolibrary.org/obo/IAO_0000231)) with the value set to the IRI of one of the individuals of the "obsolescence reason specification" term [IAO:0000225](http://purl.obolibrary.org/obo/IAO_0000225).
 See below for example.
    -  OBO: Use `relationship:` with the CURIE for the annotation property (IAO:0000231) and a CURIE for the specific reason (an individual from the "obsolescence reason specification" term [IAO:0000225](http://purl.obolibrary.org/obo/IAO_0000225)).
 See below for example.
 Note that older implementations often used alternative methods (described after the examples).
 These methods are still valid, but are not preferred.